zboris12/zgapdfsigner/README.md

 * Sign a pdf with a visible pkcs#7 signature by drawing an image.
 * Sign a pdf and set DocMDP(document modification detection and prevention).
 * Add a new signature to a pdf if it has been signed already.
 (An incremental update)
+* Add a document timestamp from TSA(Time Stamp Authority).
+(Only in Google Apps Script and nodejs)
-* Sign a pdf with a timestamp from TSA(Time Stamp Authority).
-(Only in Google Apps Script)
+* Sign a pdf with a timestamp from TSA.
+(Only in Google Apps Script and nodejs)
 * Set password protection to a pdf.
 Supported algorithms:
   * 40bit RC4 Encryption
   * 128bit RC4 Encryption